-There are many facets to the Bible vs. Quran debate on the differences, as well as similarities, between the Bible and the Quran.
-But fundamentally, the debate concerns this question: Does the Bible contain Tahrif (corruption) that the Quran corrects, or does the Quran attempt to corrupt God's words in the Bible?
+There are many facets to the Bible vs. Quran debate on the differences, as well as similarities, between the two.
+But the central debate between the Bible and the Quran is this: Does the Bible contain Tahrif (corruption) that the Quran corrects, or does the Quran attempt to corrupt God's words in the Bible?

 The Quran was written about 550 years after the Bible and affirms the Bible as the word of God, less the alleged Tahrif.
 By contrast, the Bible refutes the Quran in its entirety with a stern warning in its final paragraph that nothing is to be added to or deleted from the Bible: